zlwilson/cpsc310project/README.md

 # CPSC 310 Project

 This is the base project for CPSC310.
 Using it will help you get started with many of the tools we will use this term.
-You do not need to use this if you do not want to, but it may make your life easier.

 ### Configure Environment

-To start using this project you need to get the code and basic toolchain setup:
+To start using this project you need to get your computer configured so you can build and execute the code.
+To do this, follow these steps; the specifics of each step (especially the first two) will vary based on which operating system your computer has:

-1. Install git on your machine (you should be able to execute ```git -v``` on the command line).
+1. Install git (you should be able to execute ```git -v``` on the command line).

-1. Install Node on your machine (will also install NPM) (you should be able to execute ```node -v``` and ```npm -v``` the command line).
+1. Install Node, which will also install NPM (you should be able to execute ```node -v``` and ```npm -v``` the command line).

-1. It is important that your project be called ```cpsc310project``` on disk if you want to work with the public test suite we are providing.
+1. It is important that your project directory be called ```cpsc310project``` if you want to work with the public test suite we are providing.
 The easiest way to do this is to:

  * Clone the project: ```git clone git@github.com:CS310-2016Fall/cpsc310project_teamXXX.git``` (where ```XXX``` is your team number)